10 Examples of Spear Phishing Attacks

 Attackers gather personal and professional information about their target from social media and company websites.
 Using this information, they craft a fake email that appears to come from a trusted source, such as a colleague or business partner, and include personalized details to enhance its credibility.

 The email contains a malicious attachment or a link to a fake website.
 When the target opens the attachment or clicks the link, malware is installed, or the target is asked to enter sensitive information.
-The malware then steals sensitive information like login credentials and financial data, or the stolen information is used to access secure systems and networks.
+The malware then steals sensitive information like login credentials and financial data, or the stolen information is used to access secure systems and secure networks.

 With the stolen credentials or access, the attacker performs malicious activities such as transferring funds, stealing data, or launching further attacks within the organization.
 They may also send more phishing emails from the compromised account.
 Finally, the attacker covers their tracks by deleting sent emails and using tools to hide their identity and location.